f4b6a3/ksuid-creator/README.md

 The payload is incremented by 1 whenever the current second is equal to the previous one.
 But when the current second is different, the payload changes to another random value.

 It's like Segment's [`sequence.go`](https://github.com/segmentio/ksuid/blob/master/sequence.go) generator, which generates sequential KSUIDs, but there are two differences.
 You must pass a seed to `sequence.go` generator.
 In Monotonic KSUID, the seed changes every second.
-As the seed always changes, there is no limit to the number of KSUIDs a single seed can generate.
+Since the seed changes every second, there is no limit to the number of KSUIDs a single seed can generate.

 This KSUID implementation is derived from [Monotonic ULID](https://github.com/ulid/spec).
 Its main advantage is the generation speed.